 Nuveen Real Estate, for example, has taken this strategy to heart.
 Under the ‘E’ of ESGR, Nuveen is committed to a 30 percent reduction in energy use across its entire portfolio by 2030, and to providing a portfolio-wide pathway to achieve net-zero carbon by 2040.

 Under ’S,’ the investment manager invests in many assets with the aim of helping underserved populations, particularly through its impact investing strategy.
 On the governance front, Nuveen provides transparency to investors around management, strategy and performance of the assets in its strategies, such as the Global Resilient Series.
 And when it comes to resilience, as long-term investors, Nuveen considers its ESGR efforts critical for not only reflecting its deeply held values and commitment to “doing well by doing good,” but also as a critical part of its fiduciary responsibility to its clients.

-Lori Mabardi is a senior director, ESGR research and strategy, and Robbie Hobbs is global product group lead, sustainability and workplace management, at JLL
+Robbie Hobbs is global product group lead, sustainability and workplace management, and Lori Mabardi is a senior director, ESGR research and strategy, at JLL